Curriculum & Tracks

 The Humanities MA at UofL presents a focused, flexible curriculum and the possibility to choose among three specialized concentrations (or career tracks) designed to provide a broad grasp of the arts and humanities with special strengths in selected areas:

 Advisor: Simona Bertacco

 Students take a combination of required courses and concentration courses depending on the track in which they specialize.
-Each semester, courses are listed on a form called the Degree Plan (available in Forms).
-Students work with their Advisor to discuss the courses to take and their relation to their broader goals.
+Each semester, courses are listed on a form called the Degree Plan (available in Documents & Forms).
+Students work with their advisor to discuss the courses to take and their relation to their broader goals.

 Theories and Methodologies

 Methods and theories in interdisciplinary thinking and research emphasizing: 1) the interrelationships of the disciplines; 2) the importance of synthesizing art, theatre, literature, music, philosophy, and religion in a cultural context; and 3) the critical examination of issues arising from fields outside the humanities that have significant impact on the synergy with the humanities.

 HUM 610.
 Methods and Theories in the Study of Religion

 A survey of major theories and methodologies in the academic study of religion from a historical perspective.

 AND one of the following (if not fulfilled in undergraduate coursework)*:

 HUM 590.
 ST: Interdisciplinary Perspectives on the Humanities - WR